DirectOutput/DirectOutput/Documentation/10_Installation and configuration.md

 The global configuration specifies some global settings for the framework, like the places where cabinet and table configurations are looked up.

-If the framework is called through the B2S.Server Plugin it will search for a file named GlobalConfiguration_b2SServer.xml in the following places:
+If the framework is called through the B2S.Server Plugin it will search for a file named _GlobalConfiguration_b2SServer.xml_ in the following places:
-- A directory named -config- withing the directory of the DirectOutput.dll.
+- A directory named _config_ withing the directory of the DirectOutput.dll.
-- A shortcut named -config- to a directory.
+- A shortcut named _config_ to a directory.
 - Table directory.
 - Directory of the DirectOutput.dll.